-Problematic – from the source material, to the new material: a litany of bad decisions.
+From the source material, to the new material: a litany of bad decisions.

 I was not excited when they announced this.
 Sure, it’s a classic – I read it when it first came out, when I was young and at peak fanboy – but it didn’t stick with me (although I think I still own a copy).
 Why?